David C. Vondle focuses on intellectual property, with an emphasis on patent litigation and complex technical cases.

-Mr. Vondle has extensive litigation experience in large-scale intellectual property cases involving a wide range of technologies, including computer hardware and software systems, wireless communications, the Internet, biotechnology, and medical devices.
+Mr. Vondle has extensive litigation experience in large-scale intellectual property cases involving a wide range of technologies, including software and hardware systems, wireless communications, and consumer electronics, including HDTVs.
 He represents clients in federal courts, state courts, the International Trade Commission, and in alternative dispute resolution.
 He also assists patent counsel in Asia, Europe and South America.

 Before joining Akin Gump, Mr. Vondle was an associate in the Silicon Valley office of an international law firm headquartered in New York.

 In law school, Mr. Vondle served as a judicial intern for the Hon.
 Marcia A. Crone, currently a district judge in the Eastern District of Texas.
-Prior to entering law school, Mr. Vondle performed scientific research involving molecular biology and biochemistry.
+Prior to entering law school, Mr. Vondle performed scientific research involving molecular biology.

 He is a member of the California and District of Columbia bars and is registered to practice before the U.S. Patent and Trademark Office.
-He is also a member of the American Intellectual Property Law Association (Patent Litigation, Biotechnology and Emerging Technologies committees, and Special Committee on Mergers and Acquisitions), the American Bar Association (Intellectual Property Law and Science and Technology Law sections), the Federal Circuit Bar Association, the International Trade Commission Trial Lawyers Association, and the Licensing Executives Society.
-In 2012, he was appointed to serve as a member of two Standing Committees of the Intellectual Property Owner’s Organization, the U.S. Patent Law Committee and the Litigation Committee.
+He is also a member of the American Bar Association (Intellectual Property Law and Science and Technology Law sections), the Federal Circuit Bar Association, the International Trade Commission Trial Lawyers Association, and the Licensing Executives Society.
+In 2012, he was appointed as a member of two Standing Committees of the Intellectual Property Owner’s Organization, the U.S. Patent Law Committee and the Litigation Committee.

-Mr. Vondle regularly writes about and is quoted in the areas of intellectual property, climate change and the intersection between these two developing fields, including the effect that international technology transfer negotiations relating to climate change will have on intellectual property rights.
+Mr. Vondle writes about and is quoted in the areas of intellectual property and climate change, including the effect of international technology transfer negotiations relating to climate change.
 He has also published articles on domestic and international legal and policy issues affecting renewable energies and other alternative energy sources.

 Mr. Vondle’s engagements include representing:

-- one of the world’s leading Internet and software companies in patent litigation in the Eastern District of Texas relating to a variety of technologies
+- one of the world’s leading Internet and software companies in patent litigation in the Eastern District of Texas, Delaware, and elsewhere relating to a variety of technologies

 - one of the world’s leading Internet companies in patent litigation in Delaware relating to data display